aditya43/serverless-aws/README.md

     * When we don't explicitely create an user version, Lambda will use the `$LATEST` version.
     * The latest version is always denoted by `$LATEST`.
     * The last edited version is always marked as `$LATEST` one.
-- **How to use different version of Lambda Function in API Gateway?**
+- **(Without using Lambda Aliases) How to use different version of Lambda Function in API Gateway?
+Bad Way!**
     1. Under AWS Console, go to `API Gateway`.
     2. Click on `Request (GET/POST/PUT/PATCH/DELETE)` under `Resource`.
     3. Click on `Integration Request`.